 “The sound of the human voice is more precious than we know.
 It breaks out in laughter, in words bitter and sweet, shy or commanding; it sighs, cries and groans; it lapses into silence, which can be one of its most expressive moments.
 And jazz has always been obsessed with it.
 Though basically an improvisational instrumental music, jazz tone, concept, and feeling derive mainly from the vocal milieu of black folksong.
 When jazz musicians play, they speak, growl, moan, mutter, croon, confess the blues, shout, whisper: they treat their instruments as extensions of the human voice.”

-♦ Return to the BOOKS page of this site.
+♦ Return to the BOOKS page of this site, and go to the Teaching Diversity main page.